shubhamchandak94/HARC/README.md

 # readcompression

 Compression of genomic reads in FASTQ format.
 Compresses only the read sequences.
-Achieves compression close to optimal and fast decompression.
+Achieves near-optimal compression ratios and fast decompression.
 Supports upto 4.29 Billion fixed-length reads with lengths at most 256.
 Requires around 50 Bytes of RAM/read for read length 100.
 No dependencies other than C++11 and g++ compiler.

 #### Installation
 ```bash